- b2evolution CMS User Manual

 - Website Skins/Themes

-When you edit a post type, you can define a custom template.
+When you edit a post type, you can define custom templates.

 Let’s set up a "Movie Review" post type, like this: